ItzErpandX/PoisonBC/README.md

 # 🎨 MINIMESSAGE SUPPORT

-All announcements are fully compatible with MiniMessage formatting!
+The plugin is fully compatible with MiniMessage formatting!

 Test and preview your messages live using the [Adventure Web UI](https://webui.advntr.dev/)